-The sweetness of apple juice and its light color is what makes it easy to use as a substitute in recipes.
+The sweetness of apple juice and its light color are what make it easy to use as a substitute in recipes.
 However, it’s only useful if the recipe calls for a small amount of wine.

 Use the ratio 1:1 when replacing apple juice for white wine.
-But if you’re looking for adding acidity to the dish, I’d say balance the sweetness of apple juice with vinegar or lemon juice.
+But if you’re looking to add acidity to the dish, I’d say balance the sweetness of apple juice with vinegar or lemon juice.